 So should Big Days be in service of a “higher” cause?

-I have always maintained there are no shoulds here.
+I maintain there are no shoulds here.

 Big Days devoted to work aren’t likely to be supporting a cause more high-minded than cutting your stress and putting food on your family’s table (and maybe advancing the greater good of the work you do).
 Big Days devoted to play may or may not be.

 Look what has happened to marathons over the last 25 years.
 Yoking them to various causes has proven to be soul work and good business: it has raised billions of dollars for charity and research, and sharply increased participation in the bargain.
 But some veteran runners privately rue that the charity-ization of the marathons has de-legitimized distance running merely for the joyous hell of it.
+(The CBC sketch-comedy outfit The Irrelevant Show did a great sendup of all this.
+In 490 B.C., Pheidippides comes staggering into Athens with news of a victory in Marathon.
+But before he can get a word out someone asks him, “Who were you running for?”)

 “The sheer difficulty of running a marathon gives it the “I could never do that” cachet that attracts donors,” a long feature in Runner’s World put it recently.
 “In asking, and in donating, they affirm the cultural consensus that anything difficult is worth doing only for money.”